 - 9.1 In addition to the School's responsibilities when processing personal data, individuals have certain specific rights, perhaps most significantly that of access to their personal data held by a data controller (i.e. the School).
 This is known as the 'subject access right' (or the right to make 'subject access requests').
 Such a request must be dealt with promptly and does not need any formality, nor to refer to the correct legislation.
-If you become aware of a subject access request (or indeed any communication from an individual about their personal data), you must tell the Data Privacy Manager as soon as possible. - 9.2 Individuals also have legal rights to: - require us to correct the personal data we hold about them if it is inaccurate; - request that we erase their personal data (in certain circumstances); - request that we restrict our data processing activities (in certain circumstances); - receive from us the personal data we hold about them for the purpose of transmitting it in a commonly used format to another data controller; and - object, on grounds relating to their particular situation, to any of our particular processing activities where the individual feels this has a disproportionate impact on them. - 9.3 None of the above rights for individuals are unqualified and exceptions may well apply.
-However, certain rights are absolute and must be respected, specifically the right to: - object to automated individual decision-making, including profiling (i.e. where a significant decision is made about the individual without human intervention); - object to direct marketing; and
+If you become aware of a subject access request (or indeed any communication from an individual about their personal data), you must tell the [DEL:Data Privacy Manager] [INS:Director of Finance and Operations] as soon as possible. - 9.2 Individuals also have legal rights to: - require us to correct the personal data we hold about them if it is inaccurate; - request that we erase their personal data (in certain circumstances); - request that we restrict our data processing activities (in certain circumstances); - receive from us the personal data we hold about them for the purpose of transmitting it in a commonly used format to another data controller; and - object, on grounds relating to their particular situation, to any of our particular processing activities where the individual feels this has a disproportionate impact on them. - 9.3 None of the above rights for individuals are unqualified and exceptions may well apply.
+However, certain rights are absolute and must be respected, specifically the right to:

-- withdraw one's consent where we are relying on it for processing their personal data (without affecting the lawfulness of processing carried out prior to that point in reliance on consent, or of any processing carried out on some other legal basis other than consent). - 9.4 In any event, however, if you receive a request from an individual who is purporting to exercise one or more of their data protection rights, you must tell the Data Privacy Manager as soon as possible.
+- object to automated individual decision-making, including profiling (i.e. where a significant decision is made about the individual without human intervention); - object to direct marketing; and - withdraw one's consent where we are relying on it for processing their personal data (without affecting the lawfulness of processing carried out prior to that point in reliance on consent, or of any processing carried out on some other legal basis other than consent). - 9.4 All requests under data protection rights must be logged in the Subject Access Request log, available via the Director of Finance and Operations.
+Staff must not respond independently without authorisation.